 5 budget friendly ways to honor a Veteran

 1. Say Thank You.
 As simple as that sounds, it’s probably is the most profound.
 Saying thank you to a service member in and out of uniform is always a noble thing to do.
 It lets them know that you care and appreciate what it is they have provided you: your continued security and freedom.

 2. Volunteer for a charity that helps Veterans.
 There are dozens of charities that directly help soldiers; whether it is the Armed Services YMCA or the Fisher House Foundation, take time to donate your resources to these organizations.
 Check CharityWatch.org to make sure the charities you are working for is legit and uses the funds in the manner that you desire.

+3. Pick Up the Tab.
 It doesn’t have to break your wallet but every now and again if you see a Veteran or active soldier in line at Starbucks or local diner, pick up their tab.
 Having something nice happen to you when you least expect it is always a nice surprise.
 This tiny gesture can make a soldier’s day and probably yours too.

+4. Run an errand.
 If you know a Veteran personally who needs assistance with personal tasks, see if you can help them by picking up their dry cleaning or getting their groceries.
 Offering to assist them with their errands is a small job for you but can mean a lot to them.

+5. Write a letter to express your gratitude.
 Get your family involved too.
 Tell your kids the importance of these individuals and have them write letters to Veterans and soldiers telling them what their freedom means to them and how it couldn’t be possible without the service these people give.